robertsledge/ActiveDirectoryLab/ClientMachineSetup/README.md

 ![alt text](https://github.com/robertsledge/ActiveDirectoryLab/blob/main/media/51.JPG)

-Repeat or image as many clients as you will need for your application.
+Repeat (or image) as many clients as you will need for your application.

 For this project we will only be using two machines.

-For an exercise, try building the second one on your own.
+As an exercise, try building the second one on your own.

 The second machine will be for Kim Wexler, who works at Hamlin, Hamlin, and McGill.
 They often shorten their name to HHM.